 93. Attend Bridge Day

 See the BASE jumpers leap more than 800 feet off of the New River Gorge Bridge into the river below as the crowds cheer them on during the annual Bridge Day each October.
+This event is not for the faint of heart, but has loads of awesome offerings all day long.

 95. Explore Capitol Street

 Capitol Street is arguably the most popular street in Charleston and where all of the memories of days gone by took place.
 Gone are the huge department and chain stores, but in their place, locally owned restaurants and shops that are fun to browse and explore.
+Check out the $3.5M revitalized Slack Plaza with live entertainment, a splash pad, food trucks, incredible artwork, flowers, and all sorts of fun things between Laidley and Summers Streets.

 Pin This Post For Later!